 See and Do

-2. While on the square, join the masses craning for a view of Prague’s unique Astronomical Clock “show” at the top of every hour (9:00-23:00).
+The Astronomical Clock While on the square, join the masses craning for a view of Prague’s unique Astronomical Clock.
+On the hour from 9:00-23:00, the clock performs.
 A true innovation for its time, tell your kids it was the iPad of the 14th century.
 Be sure to read up on the clock in advance so you know what to look for; it’s quick and it can be easy to miss the action.

 Play “I Spy”: